 Several of the 6th Level Mystic Arcanum options are interesting, but I choose Soul Cage from Xanathar’s guide, a spell that can be used in a variety of ways.
 It’s also been a while since Xilo got a good twisted spell to play with and trapping the departing soul of a foe to power more magic certainly fits that definition.

-Although warlock no longer gains proper spells above 5th level, a tome warlock with the ritual using invocation can continue to make use of every more potent rituals from any class.
-At 11th level Xilo gains access to 6th level rituals.
+Although warlock no longer gains proper spells above 5th level, a tome warlock with the ritual using invocation can continue to make use of more potent rituals from any class as long as they find a copy to learn it from.
+At 11th level Xilo gains access to 6th level rituals, although I think Drawmij’s Instant Summons and Forbiddence are the only one currently published.

 At 12th level Xilo gains another invocation and an ability score boost or feat.